Cookie Cutter Brows

 Once the measurements have been established, you have a starting place to lay the stencil down with.
 Place the stencil down, according to your three measurements.

-Make sure when choosing the stencil and checking it when you have laid it on your brow that you have taken in account your hair growth, and bone structure.
+Make sure when choosing the stencil and checking it when you have it on your brow that you have taken in account your hair growth, and bone structure.
 If you find that according to the bone structure the stencil is correct, but your hair growth is thinner or thicker, simply adjust the stencil by lining the bottom of the stencil and adjusting the top to fit the natural hair growth.

 If the stencil isn't sitting correctly on the brow bone, chose another stencil until you find the one that fits your brow bone structure.